 Wendy’s – Slow

-Wendy’s 6,500 locations have free wifi that is workable.
+Wendy’s 6,500 locations have free internet access that is workable.
 Although the speeds are slower, the internet is still free.

 According to RottenWifi.com Wendy’s wifi speed are some of the slowest in the restaurant business.
 They clocked in at .51 Mbps.
 That is the slowest free internet speed we’ve seen.